 This is the person who will administer your estate.
 You will appoint a trusted relative, friend or Professional.
 This person will facilitate the many tasks that must be completed for your estate such as securing your assets, paying your debts, taxes and funeral expenses, transferring payments to Guardians and distributing your estate to your beneficiaries.
 This person is both the Executor of your Will and Trustee of your estate and is called your Trustee.

 Choosing a Trustee can be a difficult decision.
 That person needs to be trustworthy, cooperative and capable of making prudent business decisions.
-Some people choose an independent person such as a Notary Public if they do not have suitable people who are willing to act in that capacity.
 Your Notary can be appointed as your Executor.
-We are experienced, have received specific legal training and have Professional Liability Insurance for this service.
+We are experienced and have received specific legal training.

 Your Trustee should be willing to take on the responsibility and should be available for an extended period of time.